Ahhhh the lurking end of 2019 and a new decade looming. Does the word 2020 give you chills? Make you nervous? Excited? Apprehensive?

 That last adjective is one that isn’t associated with very many people – because they don’t take chances or take the road less followed!
 Don’t retreat, embrace the chaos and face it head on.

-Regardless of what your next few days, months or years may look like, never forget the many, MANY steps you have taken to get to where you are today.
+Regardless of what your next few days, months or years may look like, never forget of the many, MANY steps you have taken to get to where you are today.